Last Updated on June 24, 2026

 Blackfin Tuna

 Reliable around deep rigs throughout winter.
-Target depths between 300 and 500 feet, jigging near structure.
-Fish stay active even when the water drops into the low 60s.
+Target depths of 300 to 500 feet, jigging near structure.
+Fish remain active even when the water drops into the low 60s.

 - Peak months: December through February